 • 1% AEP (1 in 100 year) critical rainfall plus climate change event to show, if any, the depth, volume and storage location of any flooding outside the drainage features, ensuring that flooding does not occur in any part of a building or any utility plant susceptible to water (e.g. pumping station or electricity substation) within the development.
 It will also show that no runoff during this event will leave the site uncontrolled.

 iv.
-The design of the infiltration basin will incorporate an emergency spillway and any drainage structures include appropriate freeboard allowances.
-Plans to be submitted showing the routes for the management of exceedance surface water flow routes that minimise the risk to people and property during rainfall events in excess of 1% AEP (1 in 100) rainfall event plus climate change allowance.
+The design of the infiltration basin will incorporate an emergency spillway, and any drainage structures include appropriate freeboard allowances.
+Plans to be submitted showing the routes for the management of exceedance surface water flow routes that minimise the risk to people and property during rainfall events more than 1% AEP (1 in 100) rainfall event plus climate change allowance.

 v.
 Details of how all surface water management features to be designed in accordance with The SuDS Manual (CIRIA C753, 2015), including appropriate treatment stages for water quality prior to discharge.

 vi.
-A maintenance and management plan detailing the activities required and details of who will adopt and maintain the all the surface water drainage features for the lifetime of the development.
+A maintenance and management plan detailing the activities required and details of who will adopt and maintain all the surface water drainage features for the lifetime of the development.

-31.
+.

-Prior to or in conjunction with the submission of each Reserved Matters application a detailed Site SuDS Phase plan which aligns with the site phasing plan shall be submitted to and approved in writing by the Local planning authority.
-This SuDS Phasing plan shall ensure that each phase does not exceed the agreed discharge rates for that phase and that source control measures are installed within each phase to adequately address the phases own surface water runoff.
+31. Prior to or in conjunction with the submission of each Reserved Matters application, a detailed Site SuDS Phase plan which aligns with the site phasing plan shall be submitted to and approved in writing by the local planning authority.
+This SuDS Phasing plan shall ensure that each phase does not exceed the agreed discharge rates for that phase and that source control measures are installed within each phase to adequately address surface water runoff.
 The plan shall ensure that each SuDS component is adequately protected throughout the development of the scheme.
 The plan shall show all exceedance routes throughout the site clearance and construction of the scheme ensuring flood risk is not increased elsewhere or to the site itself and that the site remains safe for all exceedance event flow routes for the lifetime of the development during rainfall (i.e. greater than design events or during blockage) and how property on and off site will be protected.

-32. Details of the design of the NewGen Active track, and timetable for the implementation of the facility shall be submitted to the Local planning authority for approval with or before the submission of any reserved matters application(s).
-No development shall commence until the scheme and timetable have been approved in writing by the Local planning authority, and the facility shall then be delivered in accordance with the approved scheme and timeline and thereafter retained.
+32. Details of the design of the NewGen Active track, and timetable for the implementation of the facility shall be submitted to the local planning authority for approval with or before the submission of any reserved matters application(s).
+No development shall commence until the scheme and timetable have been approved in writing by the local planning authority, and the facility shall then be delivered in accordance with the approved scheme and timeline and thereafter retained.

-33.
+.

-At least 3 months prior to the first occupation / use of each phase of the development hereby approved, a detailed Travel Plan for the relevant phase, based upon the Hertfordshire Council document ‘Hertfordshire’s Travel Plan Guidance’, shall be submitted and approved in writing by the Local planning authority.
+33. At least 3 months prior to the first occupationuse of each phase of the development hereby permitted, a detailed Travel Plan for the relevant phase, based upon the Hertfordshire Council document ‘Hertfordshire’s Travel Plan Guidance’, shall be submitted and approved in writing by the Local planning authority.
 The approved Travel Plan shall thereafter be implemented in accordance with the approved details.

-34. Following completion of measures identified in the approved remediation scheme and prior to the first use or occupation of each phase to which the approved remediation measures relate, a verification report that demonstrates the effectiveness of the remediation carried out must be produced together with any necessary monitoring and maintenance programme and copies of any waste transfer notes relating to exported and imported soils shall be submitted to the Local planning authority for approval.
-The approved monitoring and maintenance programme shall be implemented.
+34. Following completion of measures identified in the approved remediation scheme and prior to the first use or occupation of each phase to which the approved remediation measures relate, a verification report that demonstrates the effectiveness of the remediation carried out must be produced together with any necessary monitoring and maintenance programme and copies of any waste transfer notes relating to exported and imported soils shall be submitted to thelocal planning authority for approval.
+Development shall be carried out in accordance with the approved monitoring and maintenance programme.